GIS Developer - MA, Geography, University of Colorado, Boulder

 issues on the program.
 It's classifies individual burn detections into discrete events for further analysis (Balch et. al., 2020).

-machine learning and geostatistical applications of my work, I hope to apply my findings to more human centric
+of my work, I hope to apply my findings to more human centric research.

 A potential biosignature is a substance or structure that might have a biological origin but requires